Exponential clustering of bipartite quantum entanglement at arbitrary temperatures

 \subsection{Proof of Lemma~\ref{lem:quantum_correlation_1}}

-In this proof, we utilize the techniques outlined in Ref.~\cite{yu2013quantum}.
+In this proof, a technique similar to that outlined in Ref.~\cite{yu2013quantum} is employed.
 Let $\{\ket{\psi_m}\}$ be a set of orthonormal quantum states.
-We define the unitary matrix $U$ which gives the quantum states $\{\ket{\psi_m}\}$ in the base of $\{\ket{\lambda_s}\}_s$:
+Define the unitary matrix $U$, which provides the quantum states: $\{\ket{\psi_m}\}$ in the base of $\{\ket{\lambda_s}\}_s$:

 Then, by defining the ensemble $\{p_m, \ket{\phi_m}\}$ as